 It does cost more than the Iron Gym, but not by much.
 The Perfect Fitness Bar has had a great deal of quality control issues in the past, making it a more risky buy than the Iron Gym Bar.

 Yes4All Deluxe Chin Up

 The Yes4All has a design that is very similar to both the Perfect Fitness Bar and Iron Gym Bar.
 It has 50 pounds more carrying capacity than the Iron Gym Bar and helps with consumer confidence by offering a one year warranty.
 If you are hesitant about buying a workout bar because you fear quality control issues, the Yes4All Bar is most likely for you.
 If you want to save around $5 and still get a very reliable product, you might want to stick to buying the Iron Gym Bar.

-Based on price and simplicity of setup alone, the Iron Gym Workout Bar is a remarkable tool for in-home workouts.
-Regardless, if you don't see yourself ever doing pull-ups, or you wish to focus on the lower body during your workouts, you might want to look elsewhere for a piece of home workout equipment and get more value for your money.
+Based on price and simplicity of setup alone, the Iron Gym Workout Bar is a remarkable tool for in-home workouts using your door frame.
+Regardless, if you don't see yourself ever doing pull-ups, or you wish to focus on the lower body during your workouts, you might want to look elsewhere for a piece of home workout equipment and make sure to get more value for your money.